-- content regarding race, religion, genetics, color, sex, national origin, age, disability, age, physical attributes, or veteran status. - Transmitting or sharing information regarding a coworker's health status without permission. - Expressing opinions or personal views that could be misconstrued as being those of the City. - Expressing opinions or personal views regarding management of the City of other political views. - Using the electronic communication systems for any illegal purpose or in any way that violates City policy or is contrary to the City's best interest. - c.
+- Transmitting or sharing information regarding a coworker's health status without permission. - Expressing opinions or personal views that could be misconstrued as being those of the City. - Expressing opinions or personal views regarding management of the City of other political views. - Using the electronic communication systems for any illegal purpose or in any way that violates City policy or is contrary to the City's best interest. - c.
 Contact the Information Technology Staff when any problems are encountered with a City computer equipment or software. - d.
 No Right of Privacy/Monitoring.
 Users of City electronic communications systems may not assume they are provided any degree of anonymity and employees have no right to privacy with regard to such systems.
 Personal passwords are not an assurance of confidentiality.
 The Internet itself is not secure.
 To ensure proper use of its electronic communications systems, the City will monitor their use.
 Management staff has the ability and will, with or without advance notice, monitor and view usage, including but not limited to: employee email, voice mail and instant messages, text messages, information and material transmitted, received or stored using City systems and user Internet access and usage patterns to assure that the City's Internet resources are devoted to maintaining the highest levels of productivity, as well as proper use and compliance with this policy. - e.
 Acceptable Use.
 Acceptable uses of the City's electronic communication systems are limited to those activities that support reference, research, internal/external communication and conducting City business in line with the user's job responsibilities.
 Network users are encouraged to develop uses which meet their individual needs and which take advantage of the City's internal network function.
 The City prohibits connection to sites or forwarding of information that contain materials that may be offensive to others including, but not limited to, sites or information containing sexually explicit material.